NikolayKanchevski/GridPathfinding2D/README.md

 grid = new AStarGrid(new Vector2Int(-size.x / 2, -size.y / 2), size, nodes);
 ````
 <br>
-<p>Now that we have the full grid, it is time to actually find the shortest path, if there is one, right?
+<p>Now that we have the full grid, it is time to find the shortest path, if there is one, right?
 Here's how you do it:</p>

 ````
 public void FindPath()